davisknowles/Employee-Database/README.md

 - Research employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.
 - Design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-- In other words, you will perform:
+- In other words, perform:
-1. Data Engineering
+1. Data Engineering using SQL and Postgres
-2. Data Analysis
+2. Data Analysis using Python

 Note: Data Engineering is the more modern wording instead of Data Modeling.